JuliaPOMDP/POMDPs.jl/README.md

 **Python** can be used to define and solve MDPs and POMDPs via the QuickPOMDPs or tabular interfaces and [pyjulia](https://github.com/JuliaPy/pyjulia) (Example: [tiger.py](https://github.com/JuliaPOMDP/QuickPOMDPs.jl/blob/master/examples/tiger.py)).

 For help, please post to the [Google group](https://groups.google.com/forum/#!forum/pomdps-users), or on [gitter](https://gitter.im/JuliaPOMDP).
+We welcome contributions from anyone!
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for information about contributing.
 Check [releases](https://github.com/JuliaPOMDP/POMDPs.jl/releases) for information on changes.
 POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux and OS X. Windows is supported for all native solvers\*, and most non-native solvers should work, but may require additional configuration.

 ## Installation
 To install POMDPs.jl, run the following in the Julia REPL: